 Let us raise ’em up right.
 Let us raise them in the light and let us raise them in a way that others will want to follow.

-Help us to stand back and watch as the boys that we raised –
+Help us to stand back and watch as the boys we raised—

 Let us watch as they light this world on fire with devotion and a wild, holy hope for humanity.